AllStarLink/ASL3/README.md

 Much of these instructions are from Naveen's repo with added detail for newbees.

-### Install the phreaknet script.
+### Install phreaknet script
 ```
 cd /usr/src && wget https://docs.phreaknet.org/script/phreaknet.sh && chmod +x phreaknet.sh && ./phreaknet.sh make
 ```
-### Install Asterisk in developer mode
+### Install Asterisk
+Use the phreaknet script to install Asterisk.
+Use -t or -b for developer mode.
 - The -t is for backtraces and thread debug.
-Use -b for backtraces only
+Use -b for backtraces only, recommended on 386.
 - The -s is for sip if you need it still, leave off the -s if you don’t
 - The -d is for DAHDI and is required
 ```